danielcrumpler/danielcrumpler/README.md

 ### Hello, my name is Daniel Crumpler. 👋

-🏫 I graduated with a Bachlor's of Computer Science at the University of West Georgia.
+🏫 I graduated with a Bachelor of Science in Computer Science at the University of West Georgia.

 ⚡ I enjoy web and app development, having released [apps](https://apps.apple.com/bt/developer/daniel-crumpler/id1524923152) on Apple's iOS Store.